Kotlin/kotlinx-datetime/README.md

 val thisTime: LocalTime = now.toLocalDateTime(TimeZone.currentSystemDefault()).time
 ```

-A `LocalTime` can be constructed from four components, hour, minute, second and nanosecond:
+A `LocalTime` can be constructed from four components, hour, minute, second, and nanosecond:
 ```kotlin
 val knownTime = LocalTime(hour = 23, minute = 59, second = 12)
 val timeWithNanos = LocalTime(hour = 23, minute = 59, second = 12, nanosecond = 999)
 val hourMinute = LocalTime(hour = 12, minute = 13)
 ```

-### Converting instant to and from unix time
+### Converting instant to and from Unix time

 An `Instant` can be converted to a number of milliseconds since the Unix/POSIX epoch with the `toEpochMilliseconds()` function.
 To convert back, use the companion object function `Instant.fromEpochMilliseconds(Long)`.

 ### Converting instant and local date/time to and from string

-Currently, `Instant`, `LocalDateTime`, `LocalDate` and `LocalTime` only support ISO-8601 format.
+Currently, `Instant`, `LocalDateTime`, `LocalDate`, and `LocalTime` only support ISO-8601 format.
 The `toString()` function is used to convert the value to a string in that format, and
-the `parse` function in companion object is used to parse a string representation back.
+the `parse` function in the companion object is used to parse a string representation back.

 ```kotlin